Professional Services Agreements as an Alternative to Employment: A Contemporary Option for Alignment and Integration

 Coker Group works with hospitals, health systems, and physicians groups to develop customized solutions in four main service areas: Strategy and Operations, Finance, Technology, and Executive Search.

-If you would like to learn more about PSAs and other services Coker providers, please call 678.832.2021 to speak with Aimee Greeter, MPH, senior vice president.
+If you would like to learn more about PSAs and other services Coker providers, please contact us to speak with Aimee Greeter, MPH, senior vice president.